Democracy in India: Independence from colonial rule

-Following nearly two centuries of British colonial rule—initially under the East India Company and later under direct governance by the British Crown—India gained independence in 1947 after a sustained nationalist anti-colonial movement.
+Following nearly two centuries of British colonial rule, initially under the East India Company and later under direct governance by the British Crown, India gained independence in 1947 after a sustained nationalist anti-colonial movement.
 This movement was predominantly led by the Indian National Congress (INC; also known simply as the "Congress") and prominent figures such as Mahatma Gandhi and Jawaharlal Nehru.
-However, the movement was also shaped by a diverse range of ideological influences, including communism, Dalit leaders, and to a lesser extent, Hindutva, a far-right hindu nationalist ideology, though the latter's participation is debated.
+However, the movement was also shaped by a diverse range of ideological influences, including communism and Dalit leaders.
 Prominent figures associated with these currents included B. R. Ambedkar, a leading advocate for the abolition of the caste system, and Subhas Chandra Bose, a militant nationalist leader, allied with the Axis Powers in World War II.
 The independence process was marred by a surge of religious and communal divisions, culminating in a bloody partition of the Indian subcontinent in 1947.
 This division created two separate nations: Pakistan with a Muslim majority, and India with a Hindu majority.
 The partition was characterised by widespread violence, mass displacement, and one of the largest refugee crises in history.
 India formally became a sovereign, democratic republic in 1950 with the adoption of the world's longest written constitution.
 The constitution was drafted by a Constituent Assembly, chaired by Ambedkar.
 The country held its first general election between late 1951 and early 1952, implementing universal adult suffrage, and drawing heavy inspiration from the Westminster parliamentary system.
 The Congress secured a decisive electoral victory and Nehru was elected as the first prime minister of the country.
 This established India as the world's largest liberal democracy.